Skip to Main Content

 To pinpoint the most efficient navigation structure, consider your visitors and why they’re coming to your site.
 What information are most of them looking for?
 What information do you want them to see?

-If you’re having trouble deciding what pages to include in your primary navigation and need a starting point, try break your menu down into the following four categories:
+If you’re having trouble deciding what pages to include in your primary navigation and need a starting point, try break your menu down into the following five categories:

 The Takeaway: